CARES Act: Higher Education Emergency Relief Fund

 Gannon University has received federal funding through the CARES Act Higher Education Emergency Relief Fund which provides funding to distribute emergency financial aid grants to students whose lives have been disrupted by the pandemic.

 - Gannon University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

-- The university estimates that 2,909 of our students are eligible to participate in Title IV programs.
+- The university estimated in April that 2,909 of our students were eligible to participate in Title IV programs.